Skip to main content

 Overview

-The Master’s Degree in Speech-language Pathology (MS in SLP) is a two-year degree program (six semesters with a summer start).
-This degree consists 40 hours of academic credit hours, 18 clinical credit hours, and the completion of one of the following degree options: comprehensive exams, an independent study, or master’s thesis.
+The Master’s Degree in Speech-language Pathology (MS in SLP) is a two-year program (six semesters with a summer start).
+This degree consists of 40 academic credit hours, 18 clinical credit hours, and completing one of the following degree options: comprehensive exams, an independent study, or a master’s thesis.

-In the SLP program, graduate student clinicians typically participate in four semesters of on-campus Clinic courses.
-As students proceed through on-campus clinical education experiences and demonstrate proficiency in clinical competencies, they become eligible for part-time off-campus clinical experiences in conjunction with their last three semesters of on-campus practica.
-The culminating clinical experience for SLP graduate student clinicians is the completion of two, ten-week off-campus practica (one in an educational setting and one in a medical setting) in their final semester.
-Upon graduation, students should demonstrate mastery of the clinical competencies necessary for practice as an independent beginning professional in the post-graduate Clinical Fellowship.
+In the SLP program, graduate student clinicians typically participate in four semesters of on-campus clinic courses.
+As students proceed through on-campus clinical education experiences and demonstrate proficiency in clinical competencies, they become eligible for part-time off-campus clinical experiences in conjunction with their last three semesters of on-campus clinics.
+The culminating clinical experience for SLP graduate student clinicians is the completion of two ten-week off-campus clinics (one in an educational setting and one in a medical setting) in their final semester.
+Upon graduation, students should demonstrate mastery of the clinical competencies necessary for practice as an independent beginning professional in the post-graduate clinical fellowship.

 • Graduate Student Admissions